jooeun/100-days-of-code/log.md

 ### Day 6 (T4): September 5, 2018

 **Today's Progres**: Quick session to finish up diagonal traverse question.
 Algorithm was right, performance didn't measure up all that well against the other solutions.
-Noted some low hanging fruits plus a major optimization I should identified the first time.
+Noted some low hanging fruits plus a major optimization I should have identified the first time.
 Oh well, I'll get better.

 **Thoughts**: Picked back up after a holiday and a missed day, commitment/consistency is hard.

+### Day 7 (T5): September 6, 2018

+**Today's Progress**: Went back to see what I can do to improve my algorithm from yesterday, turns out all I needed to do was change one data type that I was using in one of my functions... and I didn't even pick the type myself, I just let my IDE do it!
+That was a painful lesson in consciously picking my data types...

+**Thoughts**: I wonder whether I should resist or indulge in the temptation of veering off into the data/ML world..